A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Strain condensation

 \section{Strain condensation}

 We now proceed to the key contribution of the current article.
-In comparison to the discrete system that results from the standard displacement-based Galerkin formulation, the system \eqref{eq:matrix-eq-shell} has several disadvantages.
-For the same mesh resolution, it is significantly larger, therefore requires more memory to store all submatrices and also requires longer computation times for its fully coupled solution.
+In comparison to the discrete system that results from the standard displacement-based Galerkin formulation, the system \eqref{eq:matrix-eq-shell} has several significant disadvantages.
+For the same mesh resolution, it is larger, has a more complicated sparsity pattern and a larger bandwidth, and therefore requires more memory to store all submatrices and much longer computing times for its fully coupled solution.
 One idea is to perform static condensation of the unknowns of the strain fields.
-We thus arrive at a final system that has the same size as the one of a standard displacement-based formulation, but does not reduce the associated operations nor the computational time, if it is performed in a consistent manner and without special computational tricks.
-A follow-up idea is therefore to come up with special methods that reduce the computational cost associated with condensation to such an extent that the complete computing effort lies at least within the same order of magnitude than the standard displacement-based formulation for the same mesh.
-If this can be achieved without compromising accuracy, the mixed formulation retains its significant advantage of mitigating locking at a cost comparable to the standard displacement-based formulation.
+We thus arrive at a final system that has the same size as the one of a standard displacement-based formulation, but the associated computational cost turns out to be prohibitively expensive if performed in a consistent manner and without special computational tricks \cite{kikis2022two}.
+A follow-up idea is therefore to come up with special methods that reduce the computational cost associated with condensation to such an extent that the complete computing effort lies at least within the same order of magnitude than the standard displacement-based formulation for the same mesh\cite{kikis2022two}.
+If this can be achieved without compromising accuracy, the mixed formulation retains its significant advantage of mitigating locking at a cost at least in the range of the standard displacement-based formulation.
 In the following, we show that our idea for strain condensation that is based on the combination of approximate dual functions and row-sum lumping targets at exactly that.